wazuh/wazuh-documentation/source/user-manual/binaries/tools/syscheck_control.rst

 ``-lc``
 -------

-List only currently connected agents.
+List only the currently connected agents.

 ``-u``
 ------

-Updates the database for the <id> agent or all of them.
+Update the database for the identified or all agents.

 .. topic:: Arguments